VillainsRule/antizert/README.md

 You'll never see an ad again from any scripts.
 That's how easy it is!

+Note: for some scripts like Krunker, it will briefly show zertalious.xyz in the search bar.
+This should instantly disappear.

 ## READ THIS FOR SHELL SHOCKERS

 There is a **MUCH BETTER** client with NO ads that has features like ANTIBLOOM, PREDICTION, and UNBANNING!